Skip to main content

 Next steps

-4. Start Topaz by pointing it to your new policy with topaz configure and topaz start
+5. Start Topaz by pointing it to your new policy with topaz config new and topaz start.